systems-nuts/FragVisor/README.md

 # Guide to run FragVisor

-This guide explains how FragVisor can be setup on a 4 nodes cluster.
+This guide explains how we run FragVisor on a 4 nodes cluster.
 Indeed, the same instructions apply for smaller and larger clusters, but we fully tested it on 2, 3, and 4 nodes clusters.
-Hardware requirements are listed below.
 For the sake of this guide, we consider a 4 nodes cluster, where nodes are called echo0, echo1, echo4, and echo5.
 We will use nodes in this exact order:
 * echo5 (first node)
 * echo4